CodePurble/sap/README.md

 ## Directory structure

-Below is the structure of how the verilog modules are arranged in this repository.
+The following structure is followed:

 ```
     .
-    ├── README.md
     ├── hdl
-    │   └── dff_posedge.v
-    ├── simulation
-    └── test
+    ├── test
-        └── tb_dff_posedge.v
+    └── img
 ```

 - All Verilog modules are located in the `hdl` directory
     -   Only **ONE** Verilog module exists per `.v` file
 -   All Verilog test-benches are located in the `test` directory
-    -   Filenames should are prefixed with `tb`
+    -   Filenames for testbenches are prefixed with `tb`
-        -   E.g. `dff_posedge.v - tb_dff_posedge.v`
+        -   E.g. `dff_posedge.v -> tb_dff_posedge.v`
-    -   Output files (`.out`) after compilation also are located in the `test` directory.out` extension
+    -   Output files (`*.out`) after compilation also are located in the `test` directory.out` extension
--   All Verilog simulation output (`vcd` dumps for waveforms etc.) are located in the `simulation` directory.
+-   Waveform dumps are put in the `simulation` directory (create it if it doesn't exist).
+- Any images used are placed in the `img` directory

 ## Compilation